okorach/sonar-tools/doc/sonar-audit.md

   - Analysis warnings on main branch analysis
   - Last background task on main branch `FAILED`
   - Last analysis with an obsolete scanner version (by default more than 2 years old)
+- Branches: (if `audit.project.branches = yes`, default `yes`)
+  - Branches never analyzed but marked as "keep when inactive"
 - Portfolios: (if `audit.applications = yes`, default `yes`)
   - Empty portfolios (with no projects) if `audit.portfolios.empty` is `yes`
   - Portfolios composed of a single project if `audit.portfolios.singleton` is `yes`